SoftwareGuy/Ignorance/README.md

 [If you use this, I'd appreciate a coffee to keep me caffeinated.](https://ko-fi.com/coburn)

 ## WARNING!
+As Unity 2018 starts getting closer to LTS status, Ignorance for Unity 2017 will slowly be phased out in favor of Ignorance 2018. **This does not mean that it become obsolete, it just means that any improvements and/or major features will be only for the newer version of Unity.**

-This version of Ignorance is for 2017 only.
-Select the "mirror2018" branch under "Branch" [or click here if you're lazy](https://github.com/SoftwareGuy/Ignorance/tree/mirror2018)) to go to the right branch.
+This version of Ignorance is for Mirror 2017 only. **Do not use this branch with Unity 2018.** Select the "mirror2018" branch under "Branch" [or click here if you're lazy](https://github.com/SoftwareGuy/Ignorance/tree/mirror2018) to go to the right branch.

 ## How do I tell if I'm using Mirror 2017 or 2018?
 - If you have Mirror related DLLs, such as `Mirror.Runtime.dll` or `Mirror.Editor.dll` then you are using Mirror 2017. **This branch is the one you want.**
-- If you have loose C# files, like `NetworkTransform.cs`, then you're using Mirror 2018 as Mirror no longer uses compiled DLLs. **The 2018 branch is the one you want**.
+- If you have loose C# files, like `NetworkTransform.cs`, then you're using Mirror 2018 as Mirror no longer uses compiled DLLs. **The mirror2018 branch is the one you want, not this one!**.

 Ignorance 2017 is ***not compatible*** with Mirror 2018 and ***will cause*** initialization failures.